rednir/wow2/COMMANDS.md

 ## Main
  - `!wow about`
-     - Shows infomation about the bot.
+     - Shows some infomation about the bot.

  - `!wow help [optional:MODULE] [optional:PAGE]`
-     - If MODULE is left empty, displays all commands.
-Otherwise displays detailed info about a specific group of commands.
+     - Displays a list of modules or commands in a specific module.

  - `!wow alias [NAME] [DEFINITION]`
      - Sets an alias.
 Typing the NAME of an alias will execute '!wow DEFINITION' as a command.
-Set the DEFINITION of an alias to "" to remove it.
+Set the DEFINITION of an alias to blank to remove it.

  - `!wow alias-list`
      - Displays a list of aliases.